open/close all folders

 - Minecraft has armor crafted from diamonds.
 However, you'll need a lot of diamonds; even basic boots will take four diamonds to make, let alone breastplates or pants.

-- The Legend of Zelda: Skyward Sword has the Hylian shield, which is protected from both fire and electric attacks, and is the only shield in the game that won't break if it takes too much damage.
+- Skyward Sword has the Hylian Shield, which is protected from both fire and electric attacks, and is the only shield in the game that won't break if it takes too much damage.
+You can only get it by defeating eight (and only eight) bosses in the Boss Rush.

-- The Legend of Dragoon had Legend Armor and Legend Casque which reduced physical and magical damage respectively to roughly 1/5th of what it would normally do on top of giving you 50% chance to dodge said damage.
+- The Legend of Dragoon had Legend Armor and Legend Casque which reduced physical and magical damage respectively to roughly 1/5th of what it would normally do on top of giving you 50% chance to dodge said damage, and are among the few non-accessory items that can be equipped by every playable character.
 The catch?
 Each cost 10,000 gold, and every enemy that wasn't a Metal Slime or a boss dropped 30-50+ gold at best.

 - Adamantine armor in Dwarf Fortress can be this way, enhanced greatly by being masterwork quality or the even better artifact quality (which multiply the chance of deflecting attacks by double and triple, respectively).
 The material property-based damage logic can make it a little more complicated, though: adamantine is unbreakable, but adamantine clothe provides little protection from blunt attacks.
 Even rigid adamantine armor isn't very good against blunt damage and terrible against blunt projectile's because of its low density.
 And for some reason, whips basically ignore every armor almost entirely.